We’ve just got back from two weeks in Greece at the TUI Sensatori Rhodes resort. We had a wonderful time, and I wanted to share a review.

 Where to go in Rhodes

-Although Sensatori Rhodes is a little out of the way on the South East coast of Rhodes, we definitely wanted to explore.
+Although the Sensatori resort is a little out of the way on the South East coast of Rhodes, we definitely wanted to explore.
 The island isn’t huge, so we wanted to hire a car.

 Luckily there’s an on-site car hire service, which is WAY cheaper than Avis with no excess and no deposit.
 We paid 65 euros a day for a Nissan Micra and it was perfect for exploring the island and getting out and about in the evenings to eat.